pjmeyer/SmartHotel360-Sentiment-Analysis-App/README.md

     ![Bing Maps API Key](docs/media/23-bing-key.png)

-1. Copy the Cosmos DB Graph API database's Gremlin Endpoint and Primary Key into the `util/dbconfig.js` file's `endpoint` and `primarykey` properties.
+1. Copy the Cosmos DB Graph API database's Gremlin Endpoint (found in `Overview`, you'll need to delete the "https://" and ":443/" parts of the string) and Primary Key (found in `Keys`) into the `util/dbconfig.js` file's `endpoint` and `primarykey` properties.

     ![Configure the Web Site DB](docs/media/42-configure-website.png)

-1. Open the integrated terminal with `ctrl + backtick`.
+1. Open the integrated terminal by opening the command palette (F1) and searching for `Toggle Integrated Terminal`.

 1. Log in to the container registry you created in Azure setup above using the integrated terminal command below.
 The login server, username, and password will be found in the `access keys` section of the registry you created.